tomcl/HowToUseGitTJWC/README.md

 * The local `origin/master`.
 This must be must be consistent with `origin/master`, but may have fewer commits, if a central commit has been added after the most recent Fetch.
 * The local repo `master` branch.
 This may have local commits not yet Pushed to origin/master.

 Git uses these versions as described above to synchronise code through Push or Pull and Merge.
-In the local repo `master` and `origin\master` are different branches, although only used internally by Git.
+In the local repo `master` and `origin\master` are managed internally by git like different branches with distinct HEADs.
+However, push and fetch will synchronise them to the most uptodate master branch contents.

 #### Explicit Branches

 A repo (remote or local) can also contain any number of named branches.
 Each branch has its own separate commit history HEAD.
 In the above examples only the **master branch** is used.
 New branches can be created, typically for new features, or to allow independent code development without having to pull in remote changes.
 When you operate on code this is always in a specific branch.
 Creating your own private branch and using this means there is no problem with conflicts - you are the only person changing that branch.
-However merging the branch back into the master copy (if this is needed) requires all conflicts - typically a lot - to be resolved.
+However merging the branch back into the master copy (if this is needed) requires all conflicts - possibly a lot - to be resolved.

-Therefore good practice when using branches that you expect _eventually_ to be merged back is to update your branch regularly with the latest master commits.
+Therefore good practice when using branches that you expect _eventually_ to be merged back is to update your branch regularly with the latest master commits using pull (and possibly merge).
 That way you are not likely to get conflicts with other changes.
+Note that even though you are merging master commits onto your branch, your branch will still diverge from the master branch due to your own commits which are not seen by the master.

 To create a named branch that is a copy of the current master:

 * In Github Desktop `Branch-> New Branch`.
 Give your name branch a name e.g `mybranch`.
 After creating the branch Github desktop will switch to tracking the new branch.
-You can change this at any time.
+You can change this at any time from the top toolbar.

 The new branch can be fetched or pulled from the origin just like master.
-Unlike master, it is not likely that anyone else will make Commits to it - although anyone with write access to the origin repo could do so.
-Branches allow each developer to have separate code on top of a common base, with the ability to merge changes back to the common code when they reach a suitable state.
+Unlike master, it is not likely that anyone else will make commits to it - although anyone with write access to the origin repo could do so.
+Branches allow each developer to have separate code on top of a common base, with the ability to merge changes back to the common code when/if they reach a suitable state.

 ## Workflows